dali-lab/build/milestones/week01/index.md

 ## Competitive Research
 Before any designing happens, it’s critical to first understand what similar products exist, and how they work.

-**Competitive** is a product that solves a similar problem.
-Benefits of Competitive research:
+Competitive products solve a similar problem.
+Benefits of Competitive Research:
 * Builds domain knowledge (become a SME “subject matter expert”)
 * Identification of best practices
 * Avoid “reinventing the wheel”